Plumbers Insurance

 Commercial umbrella insurance

-Plumbing businesses and contractors pay an average of $250 per month, or $3,000 annually, for commercial umbrella insurance, which you can buy to boost the limits of your underlying general liability, commercial auto, or employer's liability insurance.
+Plumbing businesses and contractors pay an average of $250 per month, or $3,000 annually, for commercial umbrella insurance.
+You can buy this policy to boost the limits of your underlying general liability, commercial auto, or employer's liability insurance.

-When the underlying policy reaches its limit, commercial umbrella insurance activates to cover any costs over that limit, up to the additional limit of your umbrella policy.
+When the underlying policy reaches its limit, commercial umbrella insurance activates to cover any costs over that limit.

 The cost of commercial umbrella insurance depends primarily on the amount of coverage you purchase.